 - 1. Lower division preprofessional curricula for transfer to senior universities, applicable toward the baccalaureate degree; - 2.
 General education which provides a fundamental learning foundation and stimulates intellectual curiosity; - 3.
 Occupational programs for entry into specific vocations and further training for increased occupational effectiveness while pursuing a vocation; - 4.
-Continuing education for citizens in the community who may desire further preparation in general education, in a vocational field, or in an avocational venture; - 5.
-Advising and counseling for educational, occupational, and personal planning; and - 6.
-Community services which encourage the residents of the community to use college resources for cultural and recreational activities.
+Continuing education for citizens in the community who may desire further preparation in general education, in a vocational field, or in an avocational venture: - Advising and counseling for educational, occupational, and personal planning; and - 6.
+Community services which encourage the residents of the community to use college resources for cultural and recreational activities. - 7.
+Remedial programs in fundamental skills for increased effectiveness in pursuing the basic objectives of the College.